-Just because the road to clear skin can be a long and regimented one doesn't mean it needs to be expensive too.
+Just because the road to clear skin can be a long and regimented one doesn't mean it needs to be expensive, too.
 Case in point: Of every acne-fighting product I've ever tried—and I've tried them all, basically—the one I keep as a constant in my daily skincare routine is the Differin Acne Treatment Gel.
 I talk about it in so many articles and constantly recommend it to friends, family, and anyone who asks (I'm no Differin influencer, I swear) because it is just that good.
 And for $11, it's a steal.
-It's also proof that some of the best acne products are ones you can find easily at a local drugstore.
+It's also proof that some of the best acne products are inexpensive and can easily be found at a local drugstore.

 Ingredients to look for

 When it comes to acne treatment, it's all about the ingredients, and all three dermatologists we spoke to agree that these are the top terms to look for on a product label at the drugstore:

 "Retinoids are the absolute backbone of an acne treatment," says Levin.
 "They de-clog pores by normalizing skin cell turnover to prevent dead skin cells from clogging pores, but they also act as an anti-inflammatory."

 We've broken down this vital acne-fighting ingredient before, and Friedman further explains that benzoyl peroxide kills everything, especially acne-causing bacteria.
 He cautions to use only the amount needed, though.
 "When it comes to BPO, less is more," he says.

 "Salicylic acid is a common over-the-counter product that breaks up dead skin cells to clear out blackheads," says Levin.
 "More importantly, salicylic acid is a lipid-loving acid and, therefore, concentrates in pores, since pores are connected to our oil glands."